Olive Kelso King

-Olive May Kelso King (30 June 1885 – 1 November 1958) was an adventurer and mountain climber.
+Olive May Kelso King (30 June 1885 – 1 November 1958) was an Australian adventurer and mountain climber.
 During World War I she drove ambulances for the Scottish Women's Hospitals and later the Serbian Army.
 In the final stages of the war she raised money and set up mobile canteens to help feed the Serbian people.
 In all, she was awarded four medals by the Serbian government for her work during the war.
 After World War I, King held a senior volunteer position with Girl Guides Australia.
 During World War II, she worked as an examiner at the Havilland Aircraft factory.

 Early life

 Born in Sydney, Australia, Olive King was the daughter of Sir George Kelso King and his wife Irene Isabella.
 She was educated at home and at Sydney Church of England Girls Grammar School..
 She also attended Kambala Girls' School, and after her mother died when she was 15, her father sent her to study in Germany and Switzerland, where she became fluent in French and German.
 She led an adventurous life that included climbing Mexico's second-highest peak Mount Popocatepetl and descending into its crater with several male companions.